valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

 }
 ```

 In our `actions` folder, we can quickly write up the outlines of our `types.js` and `searchActions.js` files.
-For now, we will only have 2 action types.

 ###### actions/types.js
 ```javascript